-This article was written by Diocesan Migrant & Refugee Services.
-It provides general information and should not be considered specific legal advice for your case.
-It contains information to help you decide whether you might be eligible for relief from removal if you are a victim of crime and abuse.
+This article by Diocesan Migrant & Refugee Services provides information to help you decide whether you might be eligible for relief from deportation ("removal") if you are a victim of crime and abuse.

 If you, or your child, have been physically or psychologically abused by a spouse or parent who is a U.S. citizen or lawful permanent resident (LPR), you may qualify for cancellation of removal or adjustment of status without needing your abusive spouse or parent to sponsor you.

 There are two forms of relief for survivors of domestic violence: self-petitioning as provided by the Violence Against Women Act (VAWA) and Cancellation of Removal for Nonpermanent Residents Under the Special Rule for Battered Spouses and Children (also commonly referred to as VAWA Cancellation of Removal).

 Filing a VAWA Self-Petition (I-360) lets you apply for a family-based immigration visa if you can show that you were married to a U.S. citizen or LPR who was either psychologically or physically abusive.
 VAWA lets you apply for this benefit without your abusive spouse participating in the process.
 You can even be divorced or widowed.

 The immigration judge in a deportation proceeding can’t consider an I-360 self-petition.
 These are reviewed only by USCIS.
 But if you have an approved I-360, you can file it with the immigration court to seek adjustment of status.
 If you might be eligible to file an I-360, hire a lawyer.
 Some nonprofit agencies help crime victims apply for VAWA benefits.

 When is Special Rule Cancellation of Removal for Battered Spouse and Children an option?